tweag/guides/style/Haskell.md

 ### Pragmas

 Put pragmas immediately following the function they apply to.
 Example:

 ```Haskell
 id :: a -> a
 id x = x
 {-# INLINE id #-}
 ```

 In the case of data type definitions you must put the pragma before the type it applies to.
 Example:

 ```Haskell
 data Array e = Array {-# UNPACK #-} !Int !ByteArray
 ```

+`LANGUAGE` pragmas should enable a single language extension per line, for easy addition and deletion.

 ### Hanging Lambdas